cs194-126/lab1/README.md

   to run the build system, which compiles both the mbed library in `mbed/` and the top-level program in `src/`.
 This should produce a compiled, flashable binary, `build/program.bin`.
 0. Connect your microcontroller board to your computer via USB.
 You should see a flash drive named `NUCLEO_L432KC` show up.
 0. Copy `build/program.bin` into the `NUCLEO_L432KC` flash drive to write the program to the microcontroller.
 This may take a few seconds.
-0. If it worked, the onboard user-controlled LED (the green one next to the reset button) shoud blink at about 1Hz.
+0. If it worked, the onboard user-controlled LED (the green one next to the reset button) should blink at about 1Hz.

 ### Installing Eclipse
 _This section is optional, for people who want to work with an IDE and GUI debug tools.
 This is recommended for beginners, as it provides a low learning curve and integrated way to code, program, and debug firmware.
 For the masochists among us that love vim/emacs and command-line GDB, feel free to skip this section._